ramil85/NASOSv5_2509/README.md

 # NASOSv6

 Here i want to improve NASOSv5.
-Optimise with Hyperopt to latest market conditions.
+Optimise with Hyperopt according to the latest market conditions.